-Central Australia is, as its name suggests, the heart of the country, both geographically and spiritually.
+Central Australia is, as its name suggests, the heart of this country, both geographically and spiritually.
 Home to one of Australia’s most iconic landmarks, Uluru, it’s also where you’ll find plenty of adventure, nature and culture.

 The stunning, often barren landscapes capture the imagination, and at night the inky black sky reveals a thick sprinkling of stars not seen in cities.